sakshi-482/Employee-Atrittion/README.md

 * Employee Engagement
   * When you have talented employee’s we need to find ways that you can help expand the employee’s skill set, so that their involvement in the job increases.
 If their involvement is low, they will get bored and think that they are not growing within the organization

+## Results and Learning
+Highest accuracy I could achieve was 90.90%.
+Learning for me included from very basics of python as well because of no previous programming background.
+I learnt using pandas dataframes, and training models and predicting variables with them.
+Got to know about how much capabilities and ease do the libraries like scikitlearn provide us.

 ## Repository Contains
  - Data Folder -- Contains Raw Data Files (Data can be downloaded from [kaggle](https://www.kaggle.com/pavansubhasht/ibm-hr-analytics-attrition-dataset))